open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Quartz/README.md

 ## Filter traced operations

-This opening allows you to filter trace operations.
+This option allows you to filter trace operations.

 For example you can trace only execute operations using this snippet: